A SECRET HIDEAWAY IN CORSICA THAT IS HEAVEN ON EARTH

 So rather than call it a hotel, “domaine” seems just the right name for it.

 After driving down the crazy curvy two lane road from Ajaccio, you must pay specific instructions in your pre-arrival packet.
+Down to the kilometers on your odometer.
 You pull behind a building off the side of the roadside bar, busy with its own purpose and then follow a bumpy dirt road behind it — thinking this must be where the trash truck must go.
 And then it is.
 An innocuous gate that looks nicer than the surroundings.
 There is no sign.
 Just a blind gate.
 This must be it.
 You see a buzzer and ring it.
 “Bon soir!”

 Domaine de Murtoli map